YongliHe23/SequenceExamples-GE/pge2/README.md

 by modifying the event delays and block durations when creating the .seq file.

+### Adding gradient rotation

+* Gradient rotations can be implemented with the `mr.rotate()` function in the Pulseq MATLAB toolbox, or by hand.
+* At present, each rotated waveform is stored as a separate shape in the .seq file, i.e., rotation information is not formally preserved in the .seq file.
+* During the seq2ceq.m step (part of the PulCeq toolbox), rotations are detected and written into the "Ceq" sequence structure.
+  This is necessary since the pge2 interpreter implements rotations more efficiently than explicit waveform shapes.
+* If a segment contains multiple blocks with different rotation matrices, **only the last** of the non-identity rotations are applied.
+* The rotation is applied to the **entire segment** as a whole.
+  In other words, the interpreter cannot rotate each block within a segment independently.

 ### Sequence timing: Summary and further comments

 * When loading a segment, the interpreter inserts a 116us dead time at the end of each segment.